AI & Privacy

 Command R (35B Parameters)

-Cohere's model optimized for RAG and tool integration.
+Cohere's model optimized for RAG and tool integration, designed for enterprise-scale deployments.

 Key Specifications: